 Instrumental music can help soothe your mind, showing your subconscious that you are in a safe place to let down your guard and focus completely.
 Video game music is wonderful to listen to while working.
 These musical scores are designed to enhance your focus on the task at hand and to prevent you from noticing the passage of time.

-A quick physical exercise is great for getting the blood flowing, bringing in fresh oxygen, and essentially hitting the reset button on your body.
+A quick physical exercise is great for getting the blood flowing, bringing in the fresh oxygen, and essentially hitting the reset button on your body.
 A short walk is a great way to get some fresh air, but so is taking a few minutes to get up and stretch.
 It eases tension throughout your body, and you don’t need a lot of space to get moving.

 Make sure you stay fed and hydrated.